Sejmou/anwesenheiten-manager/README.md

 2. Run `psql` (or `sudo -u postgres psql` if that doesn't work) to login into the "postgres console" (not sure what proper term for it is)
 3. In the postgres console, run the following SQL commands (replacing `yourpass` with a password of your choice):
    ```
-   CREATE DATABASE anwesenheitslisten_manager;
+   CREATE DATABASE choir_manager;
-   CREATE USER anwesenheitslisten_admin WITH PASSWORD 'yourpass';
+   CREATE USER choir_admin WITH PASSWORD 'yourpass';
-   GRANT ALL PRIVILEGES ON DATABASE anwesenheitslisten_manager TO anwesenheitslisten_admin;
+   GRANT ALL PRIVILEGES ON DATABASE choir_manager TO choir_admin;
    ```
-   This will create a `anwesenheitslisten_manager` database and a database user `anwesenheitslisten_admin` that essentially has "super-user" access to the database. **NOTE: I am not entirely sure about the security implications of not having an encrypted password.
+   This will create a `choir_manager` database and a database user `choir_admin` that essentially has "super-user" access to the database. **NOTE: I am not entirely sure about the security implications of not having an encrypted password.
 I guess it should be fine as the user is only "reachable" locally anyway?**
-4. Now, the database should be accessible via the connection URI `postgresql://anwesenheitslisten_admin:yourpass@localhost/anwesenheitslisten_manager`, replacing `yourpass` with the password you chose earlier.
+4. Now, the database should be accessible via the connection URI `postgresql://choir_admin:yourpass@localhost/choir_manager`, replacing `yourpass` with the password you chose earlier.
 More details on how connection URIs work can be found [here](https://www.prisma.io/dataguide/postgresql/short-guides/connection-uris).
 5. Create a `.env` file in the root folder of this project, containing a single line:
    ```
    DATABASE_URL=<connection-uri>